kumoru/kumoru-docs.github.io/includes/_regions.md

 # Regions

-**Definition:** Regions are clustered resources in a cloud provider managed by the Kumoru services.

 All applications assigned to a given region will run with a minimum of 2 containers inside of that region.

 Regions are designed to be abstract and we purposly present minimal information about them.